 - Offering the Family Education Program online via Zoom.
 Learn more.

 CARITAS is a member of Greater Richmond Continuum of Care (GRCoC).
 Together, the GRCoC is connecting individuals who are unhoused to emergency shelter, emergency shelter alternatives, and accessible health care.

 - People experiencing homelessness are encouraged to call the Homeless Crisis Line at 804-972-0813.

 - People in recovery are in need of community more than ever.
 At The Healing Place, we have closed our on-site community meetings to residents only.
 However, this Google Document shares a list of resources compiled by VCU.

 - The Centers for Disease Control has recommendations for keeping yourself safe as well as those around you.
 Please learn more on the CDC website.
 Download and read this helpful quick reference guide in PDF format.

 Ways You Can Help

-- We need for fabric face masks as we run out of disposable masks.
-We will need hundreds of fabric masks that can be washed and reused.
-Please make no-contact drop offs outside The Healing Place at 700 Dinwiddie Ave, near the mailbox in the parking lot.
+- We need fabric face masks as we run out of disposable masks.
+Please make no-contact drop offs outside The Healing Place at 700 Dinwiddie Avenue, near the mailbox in the parking lot.
 Our staff will keep an eye out for donations to receive them immediately!